Mojang/EducationContent/coding-fun/lesson-5/cattle.md

 # Cattle

 ## Step 1
 Look at the starter code and try running it.
 This code allows you to navigate the Agent without counting blocks.
+Look at the path the Agent needs to take and make sure you finish the coding sequence with correct turns for the Agent.
+You can **duplicate** the code by right-clicking on the blocks and selecting **duplicate** option.

 ```template
 player.onChat("cattle", function () {